WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/3-sharing-stories.md

   </tbody>
 </table>

-In *Public Square*, "LGBTQ Youth in New Mexico", young people in New Mexico’s LGBTQ community share their experiences, and advocates and community leaders talk about what we need to do to improve the lives of LGBTQ New Mexicans.
+In *Public Square*, "LGBTQ Youth in New Mexico," young people in New Mexico’s LGBTQ community share their experiences, and advocates and community leaders talk about what we need to do to improve the lives of LGBTQ New Mexicans.

 **[*New Mexico in Focus*, "Legislative Special Session and LGBTQ Youth"](/catalog/cpb-aacip-3a94c9fd63c?start=1924.82&end=2512.26) (KNME-TV, Albuquerque, NM, June 12, 2015)**

-In *New Mexico in Focus*, "Legislative Special Session and LGBTQ Youth", LGBTQ youth resources and advocates speak out.
+In *New Mexico in Focus*, "Legislative Special Session and LGBTQ Youth," LGBTQ youth resources and advocates speak out.

 **[*Gay Activism*, "The View from the Inside"](/catalog/cpb-aacip-191-03cz8x0j?start=0&end=1721) (KNME-TV, Albuquerque, NM, June 21, 1982)**